Frequently Asked Questions

 The primary difference between the two types of programs is that a PsyD program generally places greater emphasis on clinical training early in the program while a PhD program, in many cases, will have greater emphasis on research involvement.
 For example, most PhD programs in clinical psychology require students to complete a master’s research project as well as a doctoral research project dissertation.
 In most PsyD programs, students complete a doctoral-level research project, which tends to be smaller in scope than a dissertation.

 All APA-accredited doctoral programs are expected to assure trainees demonstrate research competencies, and William James is no exception.
 With our PsyD in Clinical Psychology program, you will be involved in clinical coursework and training starting in your first year.
-We also encourage you to become involved in faculty research early in preparation for your doctoral project.
-While called a doctoral project rather than dissertation, the length and quality of the projects completed by our students are very similar to dissertations produced by PhD students.
-In fact, a number of our students have published articles stemming from their doctoral research projects.
+We also encourage you to become involved in faculty research early in preparation for your dissertation.
+The length and quality of the dissertataions completed by our students are very similar to dissertations produced by PhD students.
+In fact, a number of our students have published articles stemming from their dissertations.

 Finally, as you are making your decision between a PhD and PsyD, consider that many PhD programs have greater funding opportunities, but tend to have much smaller programs and much lower acceptance rates.
 If you would like to talk more in depth on whether the William James PsyD in Clinical Psychology is the right fit for you, please reach out to our admissions team at info@williamjames.edu.